 - Hepatitis B vaccination series and positive titers

 - Varicella (Chickenpox) vaccination series or positive titer

 - Tdap vaccine (Tetanus, diphtheria, adult pertussis)

 - Influenza Vaccine for current influenza season

-- If you are not 18 years of age, a responsible parent or legal guardian that can sign a consent for you.
+- If you are not 18 years of age, your parent or legal guardian will need to sign a consent in order to draw blood